This Food and Science section sets you on a path to explore the science topics given in this chapter’s Learning Objectives:

 Humans are constantly linked to Earth’s ecosystems through the act of eating.
 All sources of food are dependent on the environments they come from, but as we noted in the Table of Contents that opened this chapter, many people are several steps removed from the source environment of the food that sustains them.
 With increasing urbanization, more and more people buy their food from a store or supermarket rather than gathering, hunting, catching, or growing it themselves as humans historically did for thousands of years.

 Like all forms of life, human beings depend on healthy ecosystems for the food they eat.
 However, as you will discover in this section, several current methods of food production, processing, distribution, consumption, and disposal pose serious health threats to the plants, animals, soil, forests, water, and air that make food possible.
-Many of these methods are features of the industrial food system takes pride in producing higher yields of crops and produce around the world.
+Many of these methods are features of the industrial food system which, at the same time, takes pride in producing higher yields of crops and produce around the world.

 The industrial food system is a growing feature of today’s world, but one third of the world’s population still relies upon traditional, small-scale farming.
 Many of these traditional farmers and fishermen possess intimate knowledge of the natural world, knowledge important for the future of human life and the protection of Earth’s resources.
 Contemporary experiments in sustainable food systems are attempts to join these traditional food systems with new knowledge from environmental science and technology.
 The goal is to create a system that produces healthy food in an environmentally sound manner.